-To date, the CEERS team has produced several data releases, from prelaunch simulated data products, through final releases for multiple data sets.
+To date the CEERS team has produced several data releases, from pre-launch simulated data products, through final releases for multiple datasets.
 In this section, we briefly summarize the contents of each release.
-All data releases are posted on the CEERS team's website as well as on the STScI MAST archive.
+All data releases are posted at the CEERS team's website as well as on the STScI MAST archive.